What is Fear of the Lord?

 Fear of Sin

-Unlike popular thinking/teaching, Fear of the Lord isn’t “awe” of God.
+Unlike popular thinking/teaching, Fear of the Lord isn’t “awe” of God or “revering” God.

-That is the deception of the evil one to keep us in our sinful ways so we don’t develop a true fear of sin and continue without restraint offending God.
+That is the deception of the evil one to keep us in our sinful ways, so we don’t develop a true fear of sinning against God and continue without restraint offending Our Lord.

 True Fear of the Lord is a fear of sin and its horrific consequences.